enayatmoallemi/method-selection/README.md

 Identified literature on Goulburn Murray: see GM literature.txt

-The visualisation codes used in assessing method suitability:

-Codes used in the calculation and visualition of method suitability:
+The visualisation codes used in assessing method suitability (Figure 4) and the codes used in the calculation and visualition of method suitability in the case studies (Figure 6): method_criteria_mapping.ipynb